Seahawks pull a surprise, keeping their first-round pick and drafting linebacker Jordyn Brooks

-For the first time since before Russell Wilson came to Seattle and anyone had ever heard of the Legion of Boom, the Seahawks used their original first-round pick.
+For the first time since before Russell Wilson came to Seattle and anyone had ever heard of the Legion of Boom, the Seahawks used their original first-round pick Thursday.

-And the player they felt worthy of not trading down or out of the first round was a player no one expected Seattle — or anyone else — to take at that spot, linebacker Jordyn Brooks of Texas Tech, who was selected at pick number 27 overall.
+But that wasn’t the only surprise the Seahawks pulled Thursday when they used their original first-round pick for the first time since 2011.

+So was the name of the player they selected at number 27 overall, linebacker Jordyn Brooks of Texas Tech, a player few analysts had pegged as a first-round pick.

+Brooks, a native of Houston who was a four-year starter for Texas Tech, had 108 tackles, three sacks and two fumble recoveries last year for the Red Raiders, and his 20 tackles-for-loss led the Big 12 and were the sixth-most in the nation.

 “A tackling machine,” said ESPN draft analyst Mel Kiper Jr. when asked about Brooks after the pick was made, noting his 4.54 40-yard time at the combine piqued the interest of a number of teams.
-Brooks had 108 tackles, three sacks and two fumbles recoveries last year for the Red Raiders and his 20 tackles-for-a-loss led the Big 12 and were the sixth-most in the nation.

-The 6-foot, 240-pounder projects mostly as a mddle linebacker, a spot where Seattle has one of the best in the NFL in Bobby Wagner, who is entering the first season of a three-year contract extension signed last summer.
+The 6-foot, 240-pounder projects mostly as a middle linebacker, a spot where Seattle has one of the best in the NFL in Bobby Wagner, who is entering the first season of a three-year contract extension signed last summer.

-Fromer Seahawks scout Jim Nagy, now the director of the Senior Bowl, tweeted after the pick that Brooks “reminded me of Bobby Wagner when I watched him” and that he was “one of the funnest players we watched this year.”
+Former Seahawks scout Jim Nagy, now the director of the Senior Bowl, tweeted after the pick that Brooks “reminded me of Bobby Wagner when I watched him” and that he was “one of the funnest players we watched this year.”

-But while Brooks may be a best fit long-term in the middle the Seahawks may also have a plan for Brooks to play alongside Wagner at weakside linebacker, where veteran K.J.
+But while Brooks might be a best fit long-term in the middle, the Seahawks might also have a plan for Brooks to play alongside Wagner at weakside linebacker, where veteran K.J.
 Wright is entering the final year of his contract.
+Wright last month got a $1 million roster bonus and has a $10 million cap hit this season.

+The Seahawks, though, could also view Brooks as an heir apparent to Wagner, who has no guaranteed salary after the 2020 season and escalating salary cap hits — in the 2022 season Seattle could save $16.6 million releasing Wagner while he has just $3.7 million in dead money that year.

 Brooks started 45 of 47 games at Texas Tech but was slowed late last season with a shoulder injury.